“Actually, my artistic knowledge is so tiny it could fit into the brain of an art critic”

 This is what we did during the covid years: a lot of in-depth reading as site-specific research, into the pile of circa 50 Mosaic Magazines, from the first Issue (October 1967) to now.
 Mosaic issue 54.2 is a special archival issue developed as the first part of a collaborative project between us, the magazine and Shep Steiner.
 Shifting through fifty odd years of old issues and forty times as many published essays, we collectively selected twelve to republish.

-The second part of the project involves a series of lectures that will be published in a subsequent issue (55.1).
+The second part of the project involves a series of lectures that will be published in subsequent issues (55.1, expected July 2023, and 55.2, expected August 2023).

 introduction about our work and collaboration with Mosaic, by Shepherd Steiner and Karalyn Dokurno. -